 Larry Z. Daily’s Personal Page

-My Star Trek Models
+Star Trek Models

 I first became really interested in Star Trek with the release of the first movie.
 I’d been aware of The Original Series, of course, but it never seriously caught my fancy.
 Maybe it was just that there was something about Kirk that irritated the living daylights out of me.
 Anyway, when I caught sight of the rebuilt Enterprise, it was love at first sight.
 Then came The Next Generation and I was hooked.
 I’m trying to build models of each incarnation of the Enterprise.
 Here are my efforts (both model building and special effects) so far.